Silvanet Wildfire Sensors (Gen 2)

 Ingres protection: Ingress protection of the housing is IP67.
 This means the housing is completely protected against dust and is watertight.

-The Silvanet Wildfire sensor uses the the Bosch gas sensor to monitor the microclimate of the forest.
+The Silvanet Wildfire sensor uses a Bosch gas sensor to monitor the microclimate of the forest.
 It is a low-energy hydrogen sensor that detects the presence of a smoldering fire over distances of up to 115 m.

 The Silvanet Wildfire Sensor includes a 60 mm x 60 mm solar cell on its front housing.
 It continuously generates energy during the daytime and recharges the device with sufficient power for the next 24 hours.
 After sunset, it begins to discharge until sunrise.
 After sunrise, it begins to recharge to 100% within about an hour.